 Much like most P2P lending platforms, Crowdestor requires its investors are over 18 years old and transfer funds from their European bank accounts.
 Note that you need to reside within Europe to be eligible to invest.
 This means that investors from the U.S. and Canada are not eligible to invest on Crowdestor.

 No EUR bank account?
 No problem

 If you are looking into a digital bank account with fast and free SEPA transfers, the N26 account might be a good option for you.
-It takes a maximum of two days to deposit money on your investor’s account.
+It takes a maximum of two days to deposit money into your investor’s account.